My Origins - and Involvement

 Today, Aberfan seems to have recovered well physically, but of course it’s the emotional scars which remain with those who remember.
 One lady commented that “Aberfan has not moved on since that dreadful day and until the survivors are no longer here it is not going to”.
 She pointed out that no-one has actually made an apology.

 With the Thalidomide story, it took 50 years before an apology was made (September 2012).
-So the people of Aberfan have a few more years to go – though don’t hold your breath for too long !
+The people of Aberfan still have to wait.
 There were serious concerns about Thalidomide before it was distributed, but these were hushed up – reference the book Thalidomide and the Power of the Drug Companies, by Henning Sjöström and Robert Nilsson.

 Then there’s the more recent news about the Hillsborough disaster which occurred at a football stadium in Sheffield, UK, on 15 April 1989.
 96 people died.
 It’s taken 23 years for the victims to be exonerated (September 2012).
 The blame rests with the authorities – lack of planning, crowd control, and the emergency services.